 Trial of a Family Law Case: Divorce, Paternity, Allocation of Parenting Time/Responsibility [Custody], child relocation [removal], etc.

 While most family law cases settle, if a case does not settle, there will need to be a trial.
-At the trial, the judge will hear evidence and make a decision.
-The length of the trial will be different depending on the type of case, but generally the trial procedure is fairly similar.
+At the trial, the judge hears evidence and makes a decision.
+The length of the trial differs depending on the type of case.
+But generally the trial procedure is fairly similar.

 Is it likely that my case will go to trial?

-No. About 95% of all cases that are filed in court are settled.
-This includes family law cases such as divorce, custody* and paternity.
-What had been “custody” as of January 1, 2016 is now titled, “allocation of parental responsibilities.”
-And this breaks down into two issues: decision making and parenting time.
+No. About 95% of cases are settled.
+This includes family law cases such as divorce, custody* and paternity. *What had been “custody,” we now call “allocation of parental responsibilities.”
+This breaks down into two issues: decision-making and parenting time.

 Will the case be tried by a jury?